edgexfoundry/edgex-docs/docs_src/general/ServiceConfiguration.md

 # Service Configuration

 Each EdgeX micro service requires configuration (i.e. - a repository of initialization and operating values).
-The configuration is initially provided by a [TOML file](https://github.com/toml-lang/toml) but a service can utilize the centralized configuration management provided by EdgeX for its configuration.
+The configuration is initially provided by a [YAML](https://en.wikipedia.org/wiki/YAML) file but a service can utilize the centralized configuration management provided by EdgeX for its configuration.

 See the [Configuration and Registry documentation](../microservices/configuration/ConfigurationAndRegistry.md) for more details about initialization of services and the use of the configuration service.